Emmotes/ic_spoilers/docs/rust.md

     "id": 2037,
     "flavour_text": "",
     "description": {
         "desc": "Assuming Rust does not already have one, he has a $(amount___2)% chance to find a shiny gold piece after any kill that drops gold.
 Each time Rust finds a shiny gold piece he gains a Riches stack.
 Rust increases the effect of Hello, Friends by $(not_buffed amount)% for each Riches stack he has, stacking multiplicatively.
 Rust loses his shiny gold piece whenever you use his ultimate ability.
-Riches stacks are capped at the highest area unlocked / 5, rounded up.", "post": {
+Riches stacks are capped at the highest area unlocked divided by 5, rounded up.", "post": {
             "conditions": [
                 {